felipead/hungarian-lottery/README.md

 The following criteria must be met for a line to be considered valid:

-- The line must specify 5 distinct numbers
+- The line must specify 5 distinct numbers.
-- Numbers should range from 1 to 90, inclusive
+- Numbers should range from 1 to 90, inclusive.
-- The player's numbers must be distinct, i.e., the same line should not repeat any numbers
+- The player's numbers must be distinct, i.e., the same line should not repeat any numbers.

+If a line from the file does not fit it any of these criteria, it will be SKIPPED and a warning will be printed in the standard output.

-The lottery picks should be specified in the standard input (`STDIN`) in the same format, following by a new line.
+The lottery picks should be specified in the standard input (`STDIN`) in the same format, and subject to the same validation, followed by a new line.
 Example:

 ```
 11 45 12 87 58